punitkmryh/indecision-reactJS/Readme.md

 - [ ] One way Binding
 - [ ] Two way Binding

-# How to set up React⚛️, webpack💠 and Babel〽️
+# How to set up React ⚛️, webpack 💠 and Babel 〽️

 - [x] how to install and configure webpack

   - [x] Source-map Tool and
 - [x] Webpack-dev-server.
 - [x] how to install and configure Babel
-- [ ]

 - [x] how to install and configure Scss to css
 - [x] how to install React
 - [x] how to include the resulting bundle into an HTML page